Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Family of centered normal rational curves

-In contrast to the big cell all these normal rational curves pass through the origin $p_1=p_2=p_3=\dots=0$. $\square$ Since $S_{\widetilde{W}_0}=\{0,1,2,\dots\}$ for the subspace $W_0$ one has index$(\overline{\partial}_{W_0})=0$.
-Similar to the big cell all normal rational curves given by (\ref{pi-modbig}) are regular and have zero genus while their projections to the lower dimensional subspaces are singular algebraic curves.
-For instance, the projection of the Veronese curve of the order $3$ defined by the first two equations (\ref{pi-modbig}) onto the subspace with coordinates $(p_2,p_3)$ is the singular plane cubic
+Similar to the big cell all normal rational curves given by (\ref{pi-modbig} ) are smooth and have zero genus while their projections to the lower dimensional subspaces are singular algebraic curves.
+For instance, the projection of the Veronese curve of the degree $3$ defined by the first two equations (\ref{pi-modbig}) onto the subspace with coordinates $(p_2,p_3)$ is the singular plane cubic

 In the standard form it is